Augustus F. Goodridge

 Augustus Frederick Goodridge (c.
-1839 - February 16, 1920) was a Newfoundland merchant and politician.
-He was premier of Newfoundland in 1894.
+1839 – February 16, 1920) was a Newfoundland merchant and politician who briefly served as the Premier of Newfoundland in 1894.

-Early life
+Early life and business career

-Goodridge was born in Devon, England.
-He arrived in Newfoundland when he was 13 and worked in his father's business.
+Goodridge was born in Paignton, Devon, England as the son of Alan Goodridge, a merchant who operated a Newfoundland mercantile firm called Alan Goodridge and Sons.
+He emigrated to Renews, Newfoundland in 1853 to work as a clerk at his father's business, and remained in Renews after the firm moved its headquarters to the capital city of St. John's.
+After being promoted to partner by his father in 1862, Goodridge joined the family in St. John's.
+He managed the business with his brothers Henry and John Goodridge following their father's death in 1884 until the firm was liquidated in 1917.

-Career
+Politics

 Goodridge became a fish merchant and ship owner in St. John's.
 He joined the Conservative Party, and was first elected to the House of Assembly in 1880.
 He became leader of the Conservatives in 1884.
 From 1885 to 1889 he served in the conservative Protestant Reform Party government of Sir Robert Thorburn.
 The Reform Party collapsed and Thorburn went into opposition as leader of the new Tory Party.

 Goodridge's Tories lost the 1893 election to the Liberals led by Sir William Whiteway.
 However, the Tories complained that Whiteway's Liberals had promised jobs to Newfoundlanders who voted for him and filed petitions in the Supreme Court under the Corrupt Practices Act against fifteen Liberal members of the House alleging bribery and corruption.
 The members were tried and found guilty and their seats were declared vacant.